ThomasWorkOnline/Quark/README.md

 # Installation & Setup

 1. On Windows, link entropy.lib to your project.
-On Unix systems, use libentropy.a.
 2. #include "Entropy.h".
 3. Create a sub-class from parent 'Entropy::Application'